chontit/seed-xor-calculator/README.md

 | **Plausible Deniability**| ❌ No (Visible on-chain) | ❌ No (Words identify as shares) | ✅ **Yes (Shares look like real seeds)** |
 | **Use Existing Seed?** | ❌ No (Requires new setup) | ❌ No (Requires new SLIP-39 setup) | ✅ **Yes (Works with any existing seed)** |
 | **Complexity Level** | 🔴 High (Requires xpub/descriptor management) | 🟡 Medium | 🟢 **Low (Just seed words)** |

-#### 🎯 Decision Guide: Which method is right for you?
-* **Choose Multisig** if you are an institution or hold massive wealth and need true threshold security across different devices.
-* **Choose Shamir Backup** if you use a Trezor and want a threshold backup (e.g., 2-of-3) using only paper, but don't care about plausible deniability.
-* **Choose Seed XOR** if you want to split an **existing** seed across multiple physical locations, demand absolute plausible deniability against physical threats, and strictly understand the "All-or-Nothing" trade-off.

 ---